-How to afford a comfortable retirement remains to be one of the top financial concerns of most individuals.2 Whether you are starting out in your career or a few years out from your desired retirement date, there is plenty to consider on how to contribute to your retirement goals.
+How to afford a comfortable retirement is one of the top financial concerns of most individuals.1 Whether you are starting out in your career or a few years out from your desired retirement date, there is plenty to consider on how to contribute to your retirement goals.
 Several topics to reflect on include:

 Identifying several goals for your retirement is crucial in developing your overall strategy.
 What will your retirement look like?
 Consider if you will want to continue working and earning an income or if you would rather spend your time doing other things you enjoy.
 While your plans may change over the years, identifying your goals ahead of time can help you to better prepare for unforeseen events.
 Another item to factor into your retirement strategy is how to reduce any outstanding debts you may be carrying into retirement.
 Prioritize taking care of your debt ahead of time to relieve stress in the future.

 Factoring into your overall strategy will also be which retirement funding options you will utilize and where your income will come from.
 If you are already contributing through a specified retirement funding option, are you investing enough?
 Should you increase your contributions or consider supplemental options to utilize?